nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 title: User Guide
 ---
 # Welcome to TuitionConnect's User Guide!
-:rocket: Introducing **TuitionConnect**: Revolutionizing your Tutoring Business! :teacher:
+:rocket: Introducing **TuitionConnect**: Revolutionizing your Tutoring Business! :rocket:

 Fed up with setting up numerous unorganized spreadsheets on Microsoft Excel or Google Sheets to handle the administrative side of you tutoring business?